-Traditional Savories like Murukku, Ompodi (Sev), Ribbon Pakoda are some of the dishes that Amma makes for many festivals apart from Deepavali.
-Its more like she feels she has to make this often for the kids to enjoy our Indian snacks.
+For Deepavali, Amma makes traditional Savories like Murukku, Ompodi (Sev), Ribbon Pakoda.
+Festivals are the time she feels she needs to make for the younger generation to enjoy our Indian snacks.

-We normally make the Sev or Ompodi with Rice flour and the dough is easy to handle.
-However, this time we decided to use just Besan to make the sev, just as the ones we get for Chaats.
+We normally make the Sev or Ompodi with a mix of both Besan and Rice flour.
+The dough turns out easy to handle.
+However, this time we decided to use just Besan to make the sev, like the ones we use for Chaats.
 We didn't add chili powder either.
 The dough was very tough to manage and I ended up adding more water to make it almost semi-liquid.
 When the dough is in this condition, you need to press it quickly in one direction, else you will end up having a lump or rather a bajji in the oil.

-The Sev was good to munch on its own, or you can use it as topping for other dishes.
+This Sev Recipe - Crispy Sev for Chaats is good to munch on its own, or you can use it as topping for other dishes.
 I even used it for Pani Puri and it was really good.

 Our regular Sev or Omapodi is a mix of Besan and Rice flour, we also make a Pesara Karapusa / Moong Dal Ompodi